 USAID recognizes the private sector as a powerful force in driving economic growth, creating jobs, and advancing opportunities that improve the well-being of people and communities worldwide.

-USAID is changing the way it does business to better support our partner countries on their journey to self-reliance.
+USAID is changing the way it does business to better support our partner countries.
 Corporations, local companies, financial institutions, investment firms, corporate foundations, cooperatives, business associations, and other commercial entities play a vital role in achieving sustainable development and growth in emerging economies.

 By working together, USAID and the private sector can jointly identify, define, and solve key business and development challenges and build mutually beneficial partnerships that help us achieve our respective goals and objectives.